 Shopify’s comprehensive help options include:

 The different help sets will cover you regardless of what you need.
 Forums and Video tutorials will teach you new skills, while phone support offers you the right help whenever you need it.

 Also, Shopify’s Help Center has articles and guides plus it’s easy to navigate and offers numerous resources you can browse.

 One of the best ways you can connect with shoppers is by selling online.
 But catching your customers’ attention comes with some challenges.
-Since competitors use ads to target your customers on their social feeds with distractions at each click which is why this is a race to get in front of shoppers.
+Since competitors use ads to target your customers on their social feeds with distractions at each click this is why this is a race to get in front of shoppers.

 That’s where Amazon shines and with millions of visitors each month, your chances of succeeding here are in your favor.
-Plus you won’t have to deal with running email campaigns or SEO (search engine optimization) – people visit Amazon searching for what they want and ready to buy.
+Plus you won’t have to deal with running email campaigns or SEO (search engine optimization) – people visit Amazon searching for what they want and are ready to buy.